FabianMoertter/NixOS/README.md

 cd NixOS
 nix-shell
 ```
-to clone this repo and bootstrap flakes and home-manager. **Note**: The shell provdies neovim so you can
+to clone this repo and bootstrap flakes and home-manager. **Note**: The shell provides neovim so you can
 edit configuration files.
 **Copy hardware-configuration.nix**: Depending on what you do you need to copy your `hardware-configuration.nix`
 from `/etc/nixos/` to the desired location.
 Do not just copy this command!